-- The curse that you choose will all be cast automatically when you hit with Consecrated Path.
+- The curse that you choose will all be cast automatically when you hit with your chosen melee skill.

-- So we'll have Consecrated Ground from Consecrated Path, Purifying Flame, and Holy Flame totem. :)
+- So we'll have Consecrated Ground from Purifying Flame and Holy Flame totem. :)

 - Hitting an enemy with an Attack will give you life regen from Holy Relic.

-- Your Stone Golem and Molten Shell will be automatically cast for you and will give you life regen and extra physical damage reduction respectively.
+- Your Stone Golem and Guard skill will be automatically cast for you and will give you life regen and nice defensive perks respectively.

 - Purity of Fire reserves mana.
 This gives you fire resistance along with an increase to your maximum fire resistance.
 The latter is very important for sustaining RF.